src-d/blog/content/post/gld.md

 )
 ```

-There may be also directories which are named like a license file, and we need to look inside.
+There may also be directories which are named like a license file, and we need to look inside.
 A few projects contained symbolic links to the actual license texts, and we need to resolve them.
-One project even has the license file name as the only content of `LICENSE` and we treat such files
+One project even has a license file which consists of the path to a real `LICENSE` file with a custom file name - we treat those as symlinks.
-as symlink surrogates.

 ## Rendering and normalization